nookyo/qubership-logging-operator/README.md

 The main features are as follows:

-* Logging service deployment via the template
+* Logging deployment via the template
 * Kubernetes and OpenShift support
 * FluentD deployment
 * FluentBit deployment